ehrpg/rules/docs/vessels/overview.md

 _Heavy Weapons_ skill.
 This includes vehicle mounted heavy machine guns, or firing the canon (or rifle) of a tank.

+# In Space

+## Gravity

+There is no artificial gravity in Endless Horizons, except on large space stations.
+On these massive space station the "artificial gravity" is generated by using rotary forces.
+Ships, and other space vessels that do not provide gravity are usually navigated by using magnetic boots.
+All walls, floors and ceiling of these stations can be walked upon using magnetic boots.
+These boots can also be used to walk on the outer hull of vessels.
+All space suits provide magnetic boots and day to day clothing issues on vessels includes normal boots that can be used to walk on magnetic surfaces.

+The magnetic boots can be turned off to navigate the micro gravity using the skill _Micro Gravity_.

+Walking and running with magnetic boots is treated as regular movement on a planet of 1 earth g, for the sake of simplicity.

+## Atmosphere

+Almost all vessels come with a life support system that provides breathable air on the ship.
+This allows people to life and work on those ships without the need of a space suit.
+The atmosphere on such ships can be lost however.
+Damage to the hull can cause the atmosphere to vent into space.
+Also, a damaged life support can stop filtering the used air and slowly cause the air on a vessel to become toxic to human life.

 # Vessel Statistics

 ## Hit Points